 For example during SuperBowl season, celebrities like Kevin Hart are roped in to promote a certain product via funny commercials that are aired during primetime.

-Companies also prefer to use athletes who are well known in a particular sport for promotional purpose.
+Companies also prefer to use athletes who are well known in a particular sport for promotional purposes.
 Promotion by experts turns out to be more genuine than from random celebrities.
 For example, Nike has employed Usain Bolt to promote their clothing line as well as shoes specially designed for track sports.

 Innovative marketing strategies by using a certain event in sporting history are also becoming a norm in sports marketing.
 For example, following Colin Kaepernick famous kneel during the national anthem, Nike recently launched the campaign for their 30th anniversary with Colin spearheading the commercials.